Welcome to The Crafty Homestead

 If you're not sure where to begin, I recommend starting in the Kitchen.

-If you bake, cook, plan meals, or are curious about building food systems that feel supportive rather than stressful, that's a good place to pull up a chair.
+The kitchen is where rhythms are easiest to feel - daily, weekly, seasonally - and it's the heart of how we build sustainable systems here at the Homestead.
+Whether you bake, cook, plan meals, or are curious about building food systems that feel supportive rather than stressful, the Kitchen is a welcoming place to pull up a chair and explore.

 You don't need to do everything here.